kubukoz/blog/mdoc/asking-better-questions.md

 ### The investigation

-You've already tried to overcome the problem - share what attempts you've made, and explain **why you think they weren't successful**.
+You've already tried to overcome the problem - share your past attempts, and explain **why you think they weren't successful**.
 It can be helpful to rule out distractions and dead ends.

 Is there a pattern in what the issue looks like?
 Does it happen every time you retrace your steps, or was there something peculiar about that one attempt? (see also: [reproducible example](#reproducible))